dzarate999/localclient/README.md

 # localclient
- Locally hosted server with database collection (saving) and recall
+ Locally hosted server with database collection (saving) and recall.

+ This is continually being developed, and it is only a proof of skill using APIs and light database collection and recall.